Xceptance/xlt-documentation/content/en/load-testing/Advanced/150-results.md

 ---
-title: "Results"
+title: "Result Data"

 weight: 150
 type: docs

 description: >
-  All about the results you get during the test as well as after.
-Documents the result formats and gives more insights into possible additional data.
+  All about the XLT result data which is captured during a performance test and stored in CSV files for further processing.
 ---

 ## Collected Values

-When running a load test, the XLT framework automatically collects a lot of information about the transactions, actions, and requests being executed as well as event information.
-Additional custom timers and events can be added programmatically using the XLT API.
+During a load test, the XLT framework automatically collects a lot of information about transactions, actions, and requests being executed as well as event information.
+Additional custom timers can be added programmatically using the XLT API.
 Last but not least, each agent process monitors its resource usage and logs these values.

-These values are stored -- separately for each test case and each virtual user -- in a file named `results/<TestCaseName>/<UserNo>/timers.csv`.
-Agent resource usage data will be written to `results/Agent-JVM-Monitor/0/timers.csv`.
+These values are stored separately for each test case and each virtual user in files named `results/<TestCaseName>/<UserNo>/timers.csv`.
+Agent resource usage data is written to `results/Agent-JVM-Monitor/0/timers.csv`.
 As the name already suggests, the file format is CSV.
-See the following snippet for an example:
+See the following example:

 ```csv
 R,Homepage.1,1537368092399,1506,false,767,6248,200,https://localhost:8443/posters/,text/html,0,145,0,670,215,885,,,,,4,,